lyokha/ngx-export-tools-extra/README.md

 it is possible to update servers inside upstreams dynamically.
 The module requires an agent to update a bound variable with upstreams layout and also signal that the variable has been altered.
 This module is such an agent.
-It updates the variable with the upstreams layout inside service *collectUpstreams* and signals about this in service callback *signalUpconf*.
-Collecting upstreams encompasses DNS queries of types *A* and *SRV*.
+It updates the variable with the upstreams layout in service *collectUpstreams* and signals about this in service callback *signalUpconf*.
+Collecting upstreams encompasses DNS queries of *A* and *SRV* records.
 The queries are configured independently for each managed upstream.
 With *SRV* queries, the module allows configuration of complex hierarchies of priorities given that compound upstream containers named *upstrands* are in use (they are implemented in